pingcap/docs/reference/system-databases/inspection-result.md

 # INSPECTION_RESULT

-TiDB has some built-in diagnosis rules for detecting faults and hidden dangers in the system.
+TiDB has some built-in diagnosis rules for detecting faults and hidden issues in the system.

-This diagnosis feature can help you quickly find problems and reduce your repetitive manual work.
+The `INSPECTION_RESULT` diagnosis feature can help you quickly find problems and reduce your repetitive manual work.
 You can use the `select * from information_schema.inspection_result` statement to trigger the internal diagnosis.

 The structure of the `information_schema.inspection_result` diagnosis result table `information_schema.inspection_result` is as follows: